-The road is located on the northwestern part of the central highlands, north of Langjökull, Iceland's second largest glacier.
+Tucked away in the Western Highlands of the country, north of Langjökull, Iceland's second largest glacier, the road is totally unpaved.
 It is a rough and challenging road only for a 4 wheel drive vehicle with high clearance.
-Expect large potholes, many ruts and large boulders on their surface.
+Expect large potholes, many ruts and large boulders on the surface.
 Driving in a small passenger car is simply and plainly irresponsible and can be very dangerous.
-The road is heavily potholed and your vehicle will bounce, labour and shake.
-It’s one of the famous F Roads of the country.
+Nearly all rental car companies have the F578 on the list of forbidden roads, even for 4×4 vehicles.

-It's a very rough trail.
+Running through some interesting lava fields, it's a very rough trail.
 It´s open in the summer for well-prepared 4x4 vehicles.
 Treacherous mud holes may cause problems.
 It´s recommended to travel together with other vehicles.
 The weather can affect the river conditions, rain and high temperatures can cause bigger streams and please note that glacial rivers swell as the day goes on.
 It’s only open during the summer months, usually between late June and early September.
 Expect to be alone, this track is not very busy even and very remote.

 Road suggested by: Glenn Fant